Printed maps, either by woodblock, copper- or steel engraving, were usually bound into an atlas, and a larger number was sold black and white.

 From the color pigments applied on colored maps, usually, the green shows oxidation on the back.
 Renaissance colorists made the green color using Sulfuric acid or Copper in the form of verdigris mixed with wax was used to make the green color.

 Oxidation refers to the chemical changes that a substance undergoes when it is exposed to the elements.
-The color change that results from copper's oxidation tends to be a darkening to a deeper brown or rust color.
-In the first place, the paper will darken, afterward the color itself.
+The color change resulting from copper oxidation tends to be a darkening to a deeper brown or rust color.
+In the first place, the paper will darken, and afterward, the color itself.
 Oxidation leads to the corrosion and corruption of the paper.
 In most cases, the oxidation on the verso is visible to the eye.
-When thick and very good paper quality was used oxidation is not always visible on the verso.
+When thick and very good paper quality was used, oxidation is not always visible on the verso.